• Skip to primary navigation

 Instructions

-• Soak rajma overnight or atleast for 8 hrs, then pressure cook along with required water for 5 whistles, set aside.
+• Soak rajma overnight or at least for 8 hours, then pressure cook along with required water for 5 whistles, set aside.
+Heat a pan with oil - add onion, garlic and sauté till golden brown.
+Add tomato ketchup, oregano and sauté for 3 minutes.

 • Then add cooked rajma and toss it well until the sauce nicely coats rajma.
+Set the stuffing aside.

-• Peel of the skin and cut them into half and scoop out the inner part as shown in the pic.
+• Boil 3 whole potatoes with skin for 4 whistles along with salt and water.
+Peel of the skin and cut them into half and scoop out the inner part as shown in the pic.
+Don't dig in more just scoop it gently with a spoon.1 half crumbled so only 5 halves were there for me.

-• Then take each halved potatoe and sip it in the chilli flakes mixture so the outer surface of the potato is coated well with the chilli flakes mixture.
+• In a mixing bowl - add all the ingredients listed under 'For the outer covering' mix well.
+Then take each halved potato and sip it in the chili flakes mixture so the outer surface of the potato is coated well with the chili flakes mixture.
+Arrange it in a baking tray with aluminum foil.
+Meanwhile preheat oven at 180 deg C for 10 minutes.

 • Spoon the rajma mixture and carefully fill in each potatoes scooped portion.
+Then add grated cheese.
+Bake it for 15-20 minutes until cheese melts and outer layer becomes slightly browned.

-• Serve it hot with extra cheese if you prefer 🙂
+• Serve it hot with extra cheese if you prefer.

 Notes